penkin/penkin.github.io/_posts/2019-04-16-esh-canberra.md

 ---
+layout: post
 title: ESH Canberra 2019
-layout: post
 date: 2019-04-16
-description: The Evidence Synthesis Hackathon is an event created to support the growth of new ideas, software and collaboration for improved evidence synthesis.
-The first event was held in 2018 in Stockholm Sweden and this year it was held in Canberra Australia.
 image: esh_logo_canberra2019.png
 categories: ["Evidence Synthesis Hackathon", "Software Development"]
 ---

-The Evidence Synthesis Hackathon is an event created to support the growth of new ideas, software and collaboration for improved evidence synthesis.
-The first event was held in 2018 in Stockholm Sweden and this year it was held in Canberra Australia.
+<p class="intro"><span class="dropcap">T</span>he Evidence Synthesis Hackathon is an event created to support the growth of new ideas, software and collaboration for improved evidence synthesis.
+The first event was held in 2018 in Stockholm Sweden and this year it was held in Canberra Australia.</p>

 > Evidence synthesis is the process of converting scientific outputs – such as articles, reports and data – into reliable and digestible evidence that can inform management and policy.
 > [https://evidencesynthesishackathon.com](https://evidencesynthesishackathon.com)